 Roan testing only at Embark

 Embark is the only dog DNA test on the market that provides a genetic test for roaning.
-In addition to roaning, Embark tests for over 350 breeds and over 210 health risks.
+In addition to roaning, Embark tests for over 350 breeds and 215+ genetic health risks.
 A market leader in canine genetics, Embark also offers the world’s only canine DNA Relative Finder and Matchmaker for breeders.

 Already used an Embark DNA Kit to test your dog?
 Please be sure to take our surveys under the Research tab in your dog’s Embark profile so you can help us contribute to new scientific discoveries.